jbruws/acsim/README.md

 - `boards`: Dictionary (`BTreeMap`) containing letters (board designations) and their main topics, sorted alphabetically by board name.

 - `taglines`: List of phrases randomly displayed in board header.
 Usually humourous.
-Feel free to put whatever you want here.
+Feel free to put whatever you want here (use quotes if necessary).

 ## Special Thanks